secretstartups/handbook/sites/handbook/source/handbook/marketing/lifecycle-marketing/emails-nurture/index.html.md

 - Any sort of combination of the above

 **We launched these for:**
-- Free SaaS users - Beginning of Feb, 2021
+- Free SaaS users - Beginning of Feb, 2021, moved to Iterable in August 2023
-- Free Self-managed users - Launching mid-late may, 2021
+- Free Self-managed users - Launched mid-late May, 2021, moved to Iterable in August 2023

 **Iterations:**
-We changed send time from 9am UTC every day (5am on the US east coast, 2am pacific) to 4PM UTC.
-This Change went live April 29, 2021.
-We could use April 30th forward for a comparison.
+We relaunched these emails in Iterable and turned off Mailgun.
+Send time is now based on when the user joins GitLab and implemented skipping weekend send dates.
+In August 2023, we launched a welcome email and simplified some of the content.
+We will be iterating more on this program going forward.

 **Who’s part of this project?**
-- Allie Klatzkin (replaced Nout Boctor-Smith) - email marketing DRI, mailgun analytics, & assist technical setup
+- Allie Klatzkin - email marketing DRI, Iterable analytics, & assist technical setup
+- Paige Cordero (Growth)
 - Sam Awezec (Growth)
 - Gayle Doud (Growth)
-- Growth engineers - technical setup

 **So what’s the deal?**
 Basically, we have a series of emails that deploy to net new namespaces.
 The goal is to get free users to use features of the product.
 There are 4 tracks - adopt Create, adopt Verify, invite Team, try a Trial.
-Each track has 3 emails that try to nudge users to take action.
-If a user takes the action referenced in the email, they will not get the next email in the series.
+Each track has emails that try to nudge users to take action.
+If a user takes the action referenced in the email, they will not get the next email in the series and will move to the next series.

-**Keep in mind that:**
-- only 50% namespaces get enrolled (control vs experiment)
-- sub-groups are excluded
-- the tracking of this data only started a few weeks ago (April 2021)
-- we only send emails if they have not fulfilled the previous action.
-For invite it would be if they have started a trial

 **Sisense data**
 - [Dashboard](https://app.periscopedata.com/app/gitlab/820093/WIP:-Onboarding-Emails)